Project-Oberon/Source-Code/README.md

-# Project Oberon

-Project Oberon Historical Material
+# Project Oberon Historical Material

-**Project Oberon**: Single user operating system developed by Niklaus Wirth and Jurg Gutknecht
+Project Oberon is a single user operating system developed by Niklaus Wirth and Jurg Gutknecht.
+The Oberon operating system was originally developed as part of the NS32032-based Ceres workstation project.

 **ROM**: Ceres Workstations ROM Images